-It was however in 2010 that specific legislative provisions were established to regulate the siting, the construction and the operation of a National Repository, trough the enactment of the Legislative Decree n.
+In 2010 specific legislative provisions were established to regulate the siting, the construction and the operation of a National Repository, through the enactment of the Legislative Decree n.
 31/2010.
-The Decree and its subsequent amendments establish that the National Repository will be realized in the context of a Technological Park and assigns to SOGIN the role of the Implementer, responsible for the siting, construction and operation of the repository itself.
+The Decree and its subsequent amendments establish that the National Repository will be realized in the context of a Technological Park and assign to SOGIN the role of the Implementer, responsible for the siting, construction and operation of the repository itself.